×

 You have the following rights under North Carolina workers’ compensation laws:

-• A right to workers’ compensation no matter your immigration status
+• A right to workers’ compensation, no matter your immigration status

 • A right to refuse the offer made by your employer to pay outside of workers’ comp